Somatic Experiencing - Traumatherapy according to Dr. Peter A. Levine

 Somatic Experiencing®/SE™ was developed by Dr. Peter A. Levine.
 It is a body focused approach with the aim to release the symptoms of trauma and shock by focusing on the client’s perceived body sensations.

-When we experience shock and trauma, we loose contact to our ourself, especially to our body.
+When we experience shock, we might lose contact to our ourself, especially to our body.
 We remain in freeze and shock with the effect that we are no longer able to find our true way to unfold our full potential.
-Sometimes the effects of trauma only appear years after the original traumatic experience and reveals in psycho somatic symptoms, for example anxieties, panic attacks, depression, chronic pain, chronic fatique, dizziness, distorted body images, unexplained behavioral disorders, addictions, disturbences of the senses, or general nervousness or restlessness, with no clear medical indication.
+Sometimes effects of such difficult events only appear years after the original experience.
+Symptoms of stress after traumatic events are not a sickness as such.
+They are a response to various of causes, such as

 Additional information about Jacqueline Erb's background, career and competences here.

 In this video, Peter Levine works with Ray, an American Marine who was blown up by two explosive devices while serving in Iraq.